Marshal-Amos/alx-system_engineering-devops/README.md

-The README file for 0x02-shell-redirections
+This README files explains more about this repository